cadia-lvl/sentiment-analysis/README.md

 ##### Prerequisites

 -   Python 3.x
+-   PyTorch
--   `transformers` and `torch` libraries
+-   `transformers` library
--   Pandas library
+-   `Pandas` library
 -   Other dependencies: `re`, `logging`

-##### Installation

-1. Ensure Python 3.x is installed.
-2. Install the required Python packages:
-    - pip install transformers torch pandas
+###### Note

+-   If you plan to use GPU acceleration with PyTorch, make sure your CUDA version is compatible with the installed PyTorch version.

 ##### Usage

 1. Run the script:

-    - python translate_mideind.py
+    - `python translate_mideind.py`

-2. Select the folder containing the translation model when prompted.
-3. Select the CSV file containing the text to be translated.
-The file should have columns named 'review' and 'sentiment'.
-4. The script will process the data and output two files in the `Datasets` directory:
+2. The script will process the data and output two files in the `Datasets` directory:
     - `IMDB-Dataset-MideindTranslate.csv`: Contains translated reviews and sentiments.
     - `failed-IMDB-Dataset-MideindTranslate.csv`: Logs failed translation attempts.